UWC2-PYTHON/ProgrammingInPython/source/modules/Decorators.rst

     In [6]: other_func
     Out[6]: <function __main__.my_decorator.<locals>.inner>

-Notice that ``other_func`` is now the "inner" function, which lives in the "my_decorator" namespace...
+Notice that ``other_func`` is now the "inner" function, which lives in the "my_decorator" namespace.

 And this is the same with the decoration syntax: